turekaj/billy-b-assistant/README.md

 ---

-## 11. (Optional) 🏠 Home Assistant Integration
+## 12. (Optional) 🏠 Home Assistant Integration

 Billy B-Assistant can send smart home commands to your **Home Assistant** instance using its [Conversation API](https://developers.home-assistant.io/docs/api/rest/#post-apiconversationprocess).
-This lets you say things like:
+This lets you say things to Billy like:

 - “Turn off the lights in the living room.”
 - “Set the toilet light to red.”
-- “Welke lampen staan aan in de keuken?”
-- “Zet de thermostaat op 20 graden.”
+- “Which lights are on in the kitchen?”

 Billy will forward your command to Home Assistant and speak back the response.